-You can trigger, check status, retry, rerun, and cancel Depot CI workflow runs from the Depot dashboard and the Depot CLI.
+You can trigger, check status, retry, rerun, and cancel Depot CI workflow runs from the Depot dashboard, the Depot CLI, or programmatically through the Depot CI API.

 You can run a workflow locally to test it against changes you're actively working on.
 You don't need to push to GitHub.